 Perhaps the best-known nerve block is an epidural.
 Many pregnant women ask for an epidural during childbirth to ease the pain of labor and delivery.
-In an epidural, doctors inject an anesthetic drug into the space just outside the spinal cord .
+In an epidural, providers inject an anesthetic medicine into the space just outside the spinal cord.

 About nerve blocks

 Nerve blocks require needles, often along with a fluoroscope, ultrasound, or CT scan to properly guide the needle.
-The healthcare provider may also use low level electrical stimulation to locate the nerve causing pain.
-The needles and guided images are used to inject pain-relieving or anti-inflammatory drugs around a nerve or group of nerves.
+The healthcare provider may also use low-level electrical stimulation to locate the nerve causing pain.
+The needles and guided images are used to inject pain-relieving or anti-inflammatory medicines around a nerve or group of nerves.

 This numbs the area or relieves inflammation.
-Sometimes chemicals or surgery is used to actually intentionally damage or cut the nerve.
-Nerve blocks halt the pain messages coming from the nerves in a particular part of the body.
+Sometimes chemicals or surgery is used to intentionally damage or cut the nerve.
+Nerve blocks halt the pain messages coming from the nerves in a certain part of the body.

 Types of nerve blocks

-Nerve blocks can be temporary or longer-lasting.
-Healthcare providers may give them with local anesthesia after numbing where the needle enters the skin.
+Nerve blocks can be temporary or longer lasting.
+Healthcare providers may give them with local anesthesia after numbing the area where the needle enters the skin.
 They can also block pain signals to an area by deliberately cutting or destroying certain nerves during surgery.

 These are types of surgical nerve blocks:

 Sympathetic blockade.
-The healthcare provider gives a drug to block pain from the sympathetic nervous system in one particular area.
+The healthcare provider gives a medicine to block pain from the sympathetic nervous system in 1 certain area.